 Time Is Running Out to Win One of Our Favorite Cars of the YearThe RS e-tron GT is one of Audi’s quickest cars ever, but also seats five.
 Go figure.

 The Rangeline’s other selling point is that, compared to the next step up in the Airstream motorhome lineup, you’re getting more van for less money.
 The ProMaster platform is 21 feet long, which is two additional feet over the Sprinter-based Airstream Interstate 19 Touring Coach.
 The Interstate 19 is over $50,000 more expensive, and while it might offer a rear-wheel drive, turbodiesel setup, the ProMaster’s 280 horsepower V6 is hardly a consolation prize.

 The Versatile Airstream Interstate

 Airstream’s Interstate family covers a fair bit of ground.
-In addition to the 19, there’s also the 24GT, 24GL and 24X.
+In addition to the 19, there are also the 24GT, 24GL, and 24X.
 As the names might suggest, they feature a long-wheelbase, 24-foot implementation of the Sprinter van compared to the 19 (which is aimed specifically at owners who favor handling and ease of urban use over all-out size).

 Each of the Interstate models shares a common, luxury-oriented design philosophy that stands apart from the Rangeline.
 Key features include a larger kitchen, what Airstream calls a “wet bath” (RV-speak for a bathroom that you can drench from floor to ceiling with no ill effects), and higher-quality materials throughout the cabin.
 The 24GT is ideal for a couple (with an added storage closet and work station) and the 24GL adds extra seating (for as many as nine riders), while the 24X installs four-wheel drive, all-terrain rubber and a lifted air ride suspension to push the Sprinter that much farther off-road.